Ernie Harwell: Detroit Tigers

 On December 19, 1990, the Tigers and WJR announced that the station wanted to go in a "new direction" and that the 1991 season would be Harwell's last, as his contract was "non-renewed".
-Carey then announced that he had already planned to retire after the 1991 season, and that the decision was unrelated to Harwell's contract situation.
+Carey then announced that he had already planned to retire after the 1991 season and that the decision was unrelated to Harwell's contract situation.
 Fans across Michigan and throughout the baseball world were outraged, but the ballclub and the radio station (who eventually wound up blaming each other for the decision) stood firm: "[Harwell's situation is] not going to change no matter how much clamor is made over it," said team president Bo Schembechler.
 The situation caused outrage so much that some made threats of violence against Schembechler.
-Some, such as Mitch Albom, blamed the situation causing as much negative feeling as it did on WJR executive Jim Long who was the one who pushed the quick, no severance pay removal of Harwell.
+Some, such as Mitch Albom, blamed the situation for causing as much negative feeling as it did on WJR executive Jim Long who was the one who pushed the quick, no severance pay removal of Harwell.
 The movement in favor of keeping Harwell was so strong that even billboards in favor of his remaining were put up.
 Rick Rizzs was hired away from the Seattle Mariners to replace Harwell in 1992, teaming with Bob Rathbun.

 Harwell worked a part-time schedule for the California Angels in 1992.
-The following year, the Tigers were purchased by Mike Ilitch, who made it one of his first priorities to bring Harwell back.
+The following year, the Tigers were purchased by Mike Ilitch, who made it one of his priorities to bring Harwell back.
 In 1993 Harwell teamed with Rizzs and Rathbun on the WJR broadcasts, calling play-by-play of the middle innings in each game.
-From 1994 to 1998, Harwell called television broadcasts for the Tigers on PASS Sports and later WKBD-TV.
+From 1994 to 1998, Harwell called television broadcasts for the Tigers on PASS Sports, WKBD-TV, and later Fox Sports Detroit (now FanDuel Sports Network Detroit) for select broadcasts.
 In 1999, he resumed full-time radio duties with the team, swapping roles with Frank Beckmann (who had replaced Rizzs in the radio booth following the 1994 season), teaming with analyst Jim Price, and continuing in that role even as the team's radio rights changed from WJR to WXYT in 2001.
-During spring training in 2002, Harwell announced that he would retire at the end of the season; his final broadcast came on September 29, 2002.
-Dan Dickerson, who had joined Harwell and Price in 2000, took over as the Tigers' lead radio voice.
+During spring training in 2002, he announced that he would retire at the end of the season; his final broadcast came on September 29, 2002.
+Dan Dickerson, who had joined Harwell and Price in 2000, took over as the Tigers' lead radio voice the following year.